The Budapest Parliament, located in Pest along the Danube, is one of the iconic monuments of the Hungarian capital!

 1 – Monitor Lajta Museum Boat

-Travel back 150 years of Danube warship history and discover the only restored unit of the former Austro-Hungarian Navy, the oldest river armored warship in the world, which served for 47 years and fought throughout World War I. Open to visitors every day from 12:00 to 19:00. www.lajtahajo.hu
+Travel back 150 years of Danube warship history and discover the only restored unit of the former Austro-Hungarian Navy, the oldest river armored warship in the world, which served for 47 years and fought throughout World War I. Open to visitors every day from 12:00 to 19:00 (website: www.lajtahajo.hu).

 2 – Statue of Istvan Tisza, Prime Minister of Hungary between 1903 and 1905, and between 1913 and 1917.
 This monument was rebuilt identically by the will of the Hungarian Prime Minister Viktor Orbán.
 The bronze sculptures and the monument, works of Imre Elek were inaugurated on June 9, 2014.